-Becca chose the Primary Schoolhouse Cord Hung Light for her kitchen.
+Becca chose the Primary Schoolhouse Pendant Light for her kitchen.
 She customized these ceiling lights with small opaque glass, a black cord, and a triple painted band of Jadite.

 “This light was a no-brainer because of the customizable options and the adjustable quality of the cord,” she notes.
 “They look like they could have been original to the home but also look completely clean and modern too!
 Having the flexibility of the cord version helped as we could really play with them until they were just right!”